navdeepkaushish/S_Deep-Zebrafish-Bone-Structures-Segmentation-V/README.md

   **Features**

   -Implementation of UNet based segmentation strategy for segmenting bone strucutres from the head of zebrafish larvae:
-    - UNet absed Multi-mask binary segmenation approach for bone strcture segmenation
+    - UNet based Multi-mask binary segmenation approach for bone strcture segmenation
     - Two types of loss functions are evaluated namely **Focal Loss** and **Bi-tempered Loss**

 **Dataset:**